richmahn/en_tn/exo/32/intro.md

 #### Structure and formatting ####

-The events of this chapter occur while Moses spoke with God and therefore happen at the same time as chapters 20-31.
+The events of this chapter occur while Moses spoke with God and therefore happen at the same time as the events in chapters 20-31.

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 32:18, which is an important quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 32:18.

 #### Special concepts in this chapter ####